ebuchman/blog/content/posts/bitcoin.md

 This is clearly bad.
 But on the other hand, renewables are increasingly the cheapest sources of power all over the world.
 [Estimates of the carbon neutrality of Bitcoin's mining power][nic-carter-mining] range from 30-70%.
 And apparently, El Salvador is planning to mine Bitcoin with [clean energy from volcanoes][volcanos].
 But these distributions are by no means static.
-We're witnessing today the migration of huge amounts of mining activity out of China by virtue of the [recent mining bans][china-ban].
+We've witnessed recently the migration of huge amounts of mining activity out of China by virtue of the [recent mining bans][china-ban].
 Demand for cleaner mining operations is [apparent and growing][green-bitcoin], as are projects to recycle heat generated by mining to [warm greenhouses][greenhouse-mining].